 Education is greatly valued in Hong Kong.
 With the advancement of society, people become more aware of their own rights and interests, and have growing expectation that schools should provide quality education to nurture future generations.
 They place a premium on the quality of management and services that schools provide.
 Key stakeholders, especially parents, consider the holistic development of students imperative.
-They often make inquiries and provide feedback and suggestions regarding the performance of schools.
-It is therefore vital for Queen's College (hereinafter 'the school') to maintain good communication with its stakeholders.
+They often make enquiries and provide feedback and suggestions regarding the performance of schools.
+It is therefore vital for schools to maintain good communication with their stakeholders.
 In addition to providing effective communication channels, schools should also encourage parents, students and staff to make good use of them to express their views and feelings, so as to build up mutual trust and confidence and avoid any unnecessary misunderstanding.